3 Day Trips from Bologna – Exploring Emilia -Romagna

 the birth of balsamic vinegar

-Modena is known for Ferrari sports cars with car lovers heading straight for the Ferrari Museum during their visit.
 Personally, I find the production of balsamic vinegar more interesting so I spent the day learning about the process.
-If you’re not familiar with the popularity of balsamic vinegar from this region go ahead and check the bottle stashed in your kitchen, more often than not, Modena will be listed on the label.
+If you’re unfamiliar with the popularity of balsamic vinegar from this region, go ahead and check the bottle in your kitchen, more often than not, Modena will be listed on the label.

-I spent the earlier part of my day at Acetaia di Giorgio where I had the privilege of meeting Giorgio the owner of this beautiful home where he and his family produce their signature balsamic vinegar on-site.
-Marcello, Giorgio’s son in law gave the tour and spent an hour or so explaining the history of balsamic vinegar, the difference between store bought and D.O.P certified which his family produces.
+Marcello, Giorgio’s son-in-law gave the tour and spent an hour or so explaining the history of balsamic vinegar, the difference between store-bought and D.O.P certified which his family produces.
 I truly enjoyed my visit which you can read about here and highly recommend contacting them for a visit of your own.

 After getting educated on all things balsamic vinegar, I spent the remainder of the day exploring Modena’s city center.